ksumesh431/gw-ec2-module/README.md

+# Project Overview & Usage Guide

-# 📝 Prerequisites
+## Prerequisites

-Before running any Terraform commands with this project, ensure the following tools are installed on your system:
+Before using this project, please ensure the following tools are installed on your system:

 - [Terraform](https://www.terraform.io/downloads.html)
-- [yq](https://github.com/mikefarah/yq) (**Go version by mikefarah, required for env var processing**)
+- [yq](https://github.com/mikefarah/yq) (Go version by mikefarah, required for environment variable processing)

-# Environment Variables & Multi-Client Automation Guide

-Welcome!
-This project is designed for seamless infrastructure and configuration management across multiple clients using **Terraform** and **Ansible**.
-This guide explains how environment variables are managed and how to run commands for different clients.

 ---

-## 🌎 Environment Variables Setup
+## Environment Variable Management

-All environment variables for Terraform and Ansible are managed centrally in [`env_vars.yml`](./env_vars.yml).
-This YAML file contains:
+All environment variables for Terraform and Ansible are centrally managed in [`env_vars.yml`](./env_vars.yml).
+This file is structured as follows:

-- **defaults**: Shared variables for all clients.
+- **defaults**: Shared variables applied to all clients
-- **clients**: Client-specific overrides for both Terraform and Ansible.
+- **clients**: Client-specific overrides for both Terraform and Ansible

-### Example Structure
+**Example Structure:**

 ```yaml
 defaults: